 What Does the PSAT Cover?

-There are three sections on the PSAT: Reading, Writing and Language (hereafter "Writing"), and Math.
-Each section appears only once on the PSAT in a predetermined order: (1) Reading, (2) Writing, and (3) Math.
+There are two sections on the PSAT: Reading and Writing, and Math.
+Each section appears only once on the PSAT in a predetermined order: (1) Reading and Writing, and (2) Math.

 Below is the general breakdown of the PSAT.
 You can see when each section appears on the test, how much time you'll have for each section, and how many questions there are.
 For an even better idea of what'll be on the PSAT, I suggest looking at an official PSAT practice test.